Sweden men's national under-16 basketball team

-The Sweden men's national under-16 basketball team (svenska pojklandslaget i basket) is the national representative for Sweden in international under-16 basketball tournaments.
-The team is administered by the Svenska Basketbollförbundet.
+The Sweden men's national under-16 basketball team (svenska pojklandslaget i basket) is a national basketball team of Sweden, administered by the Svenska Basketbollförbundet.
+It represents the country in international under-16 men's basketball competitions.

 At the 2007 U16 European Championship Division B, Sweden captured their first ever medal as they won the third place game to win the bronze, and completing the feat twice more in 2012 and 2015.